isomerpages/sndgo-careers/_job-profiles/Data Scientist/Eric Tan (IMDA).md

 After all, he had pursued studying AI when he was an undergraduate when most of his other classmates opted other specialties such as software engineering; he was just one of 16 in his cohort of 800+ that chose to be in the field.

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #FF0000; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid red">“AI certainly wasn’t in great demand back in early 2000s,” Eric says.
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #4B789B; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">“AI certainly wasn’t in great demand back in early 2000s,” Eric says.
 “I was fortunate that I had followed my heart in pursuing the career that I had an affinity with.”</div>

 He wasn’t just a pioneer during his undergraduate days; Eric was also one of the earliest batch of employees at a start-up in the AI industry after he completed his PhD.
 As a Research Engineer, he gained invaluable experience in the development and deployment of AI models.
 He later broadened his skillset by moving in to the AdTech sector and worked with big data applications.